20 July - 8 September 2019

 David Spero has developed a number of highly distinctive bodies of work that distil various photographic traditions and approaches, from documentary to photo-sculpture, forming a rich and multi-faceted practice which overall maintains a quiet and contemplative enquiry.
 (David Chandler)

-Settlements is a photographic record of self-built homes and structures in a small number of low-
+Settlements is a photographic record of self-built homes and structures in a small number of low impact land-based communities in Britain that explores ecologically sustainable ways of living.

-David Spero’s series Settlements is a survey of self built homes in ecological communities taken between 2004-2017 was self published in February 2017.
-It was shown at the Photographers Gallery London in 2006 and was included in How we are : Photographing Britain at Tate Britain in 2007.
-He published his first book Churches with SteidlMACK in 2007, a photographic survey of evangelical churches in the London area, housed in buildings never intended for worship.
+Settlements was self published as a book in February 2017.
+It was first exhibited at the Photographers Gallery London in 2006 and was later included in How we are: Photographing Britain at Tate Britain in 2007.
+Spero published his first book Churches with SteidlMACK in 2007, a photographic survey of evangelical churches in the London area, housed in buildings never intended for worship.
 The series was exhibited at The National Media Museum Bradford in 2011.
 His work also includes Ball Photographs, in which rubber balls are placed into existing spaces, creating subtle forms which disrupt and transform the process of viewing and more recently Balls, Wood and Audiotape.
 Spero was the inaugural PhotoWorks Fellow at The British School at Rome in 2009.
 His work is in various collections including the British Council, The National Media Museum and the Victoria and Albert Museum.

 Above image by David Spero: